zeek/spicy/doc/installation.rst

 Using pre-built Docker images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We provide the following Docker images:
+We publish the following Docker images to the ECR public gallery:

 .. list-table::
     :widths: auto